-Doing bodywork requires that I take good care of myself.
-When I feel off center, I become less aware of subtle and profound connections between muscle and nervous system, between thought and tissue, between energetic flow and stagnation.
-So, I take personal care and health very seriously.
-It is part of my job.
-It’s part of what I get to offer to clients and my world.
+Your life requires that you take good care of yourself.
+When you feel off center, you become less aware of subtle and profound connections between muscle and nervous system, between thought and tissue, between energetic flow and stagnation.
+So, you take personal care and health very seriously.

-Still, as dedicated to health and growth as I am, I have set backs and issues to deal with.
-There is no magic bullet or theory to apply.
+Still, as dedicated to health and growth as you are, you have set backs and issues to deal with.
+There is no magic bullet or theory.
 Health and satisfaction comes in hundreds of little steps, choices, serendipities, and breaths.

 If you haven’t already, please complete my 10-question survey that will help me know what I might offer for your health. https://www.surveymonkey.com/s/P2SL8B9